schlothauer-wauer/jsoncodegen/README.md

     -b, --black-list
       black listed type, multiple usage possible
       Default: []
+    -cet, --create-enum-types
+      if set the model is built with enum types
+      Default: false
     -g, --generator
       generator that are used with the model.
 This parameter can be used multiple times